-My current research interests span between the fields of HCI and cultural heritage.
-My doctoral research (2012-2016) is situated within the fields of Human Computer Interaction and Cultural Heritage and investigates technology adoption in small museums.
-Particularly, my study focuses on how curators and other professionals in small museums respond to their evolving involvement in designing visitor activities incorporating interactive technologies.
-I am currently based at the Interaction Design Centre, UL, where I am undertaking this doctoral study under the supervision of Dr. Gabriela Avram and Dr. Luigina Ciolfi (based in Sheffield Hallam University).
+I obtained my Ph.D. at the Interaction Design Centre, University of Limerick, Ireland in January 2017, which spanned between HCI and cultural heritage and investigated technology adoption in small museums.
+Particularly, my study focused on how curators and other professionals in small museums respond to their evolving involvement in designing visitor activities incorporating interactive technologies.
+My PhD was supervised by Dr. Gabriela Avram and Dr. Luigina Ciolfi (based in Sheffield Hallam University).

 I also enjoy playing some instrumental acoustic guitar when I find the time.
 As they say, music heals the soul and helps to unleash the creativity within!